California Green Chemistry Initiative: Purpose

 Green chemistry is the design of chemical products and processes that reduce or eliminate the use and generation of hazardous substances.
-Green chemistry is based upon twelve principles, identified in “Green Chemistry: Theory and Practice” and adopted by the US Environmental Protection Agency (EPA).
+Green chemistry is based upon twelve principles, initially developed at the US Environmental Protection Agency (EPA) and exemplified in “Green Chemistry: Theory and Practice”.
 It is an innovative technology which encourages the design of safer chemicals and products and minimizes the impact of wastes through increased energy efficiency, the design of chemical products that degrade after use and the use of renewable resources (instead of non-renewable fossil fuel such as petroleum, gas and coal).
 The Office of Pollution Prevention and Toxics (OPPT), created under the United States Pollution Prevention Act of 1990, promotes the use of chemistry for pollution prevention through voluntary, non-regulatory ' partnerships with academia, industry, other government agencies, and non-governmental organizations.
 The United States Environmental Protection Agency (EPA) promotes green chemistry as overseen by the OPPT.
 The California Green Chemistry Initiative moves beyond voluntary partnerships and voluntary information disclosure to require industry reporting and public disclosure.